Comparison between Bose Sport Earbuds vs. Apple AirPods Pro.

 The only thing that stands out is the treble.
 It’s slightly boosted to bring out the detail in the vocals.
 That also helps with phone calls, making the caller’s voice clearer.

 Sport Earbuds are also reasonably balanced, but the low-end receives a significant boost.
 The bass is extremely punchy and can reach quite low.
-Most importantly, it’s incredibly controlled and detailed.
+Most importantly, it’s incredibly controlled and detailed but not as strong as in best bass earbuds.

 The midrange takes a small step back, as well as the treble.
 The overall smooth response prevents potential harshness or sibilance, but it can lack sparkle on busier genres like metal.